PRiMeFlow: Capturing Complex Expression Heterogeneity in Perturbation Response Modelling: Background

 A particular example is the continuous normalizing flow (CNF)~\citep{chen2018neural} which parameterizes the time-dependent velocity field $v^\theta_{t}(x)$ with neural networks.
 By enforcing Lipschitz continuity constraint in $x$ as well as continuity constraint in $t$, it uniquely defines a diffeomorphic mapping $\psi^\theta_{t}$ through the ordinary differential equation (ODE):

-At inference time, the learned velocity will be used iteratively to solve the ODE, given initial conditions which are samples from $p_0$, and resulting ODE integration ideally leads to high quality samples that capture the diversity in $p_{data}$.
+At inference time, the learned velocity is used iteratively to solve the ODE, given initial conditions which are samples from $p_0$, where the resulting ODE integration ideally leads to high quality samples that capture the diversity in $p_{data}$.
 We denote the intermediate probability densities as $p_t$ and consider $v_t$ generating $p_t$ if the two quantities satisfy the continuity equation:

 Advantages aside, the training of CNF is impeded by expensive ODE simulation required to compute the log-likelihood.
 This is where a flow matching approach offers a more efficient and simulation-free alternative.